HEnquist/camilladsp/README.md

 The processing thread waits for audio chunk messages to arrive in the input queue.
 Once a message arrives, it's passed through all the defined filters and mixers of the pipeline.
 Once all processing is done, the audio data is posted to the input queue of the playback device.

 ### Playback
 The playback thread simply waits for audio messages to appear in the queue.
 Once a message arrives, the audio data is converted to the right sample format for the device, and written to the playback device.
 The Alsa playback device supports monitoring the buffer level of the playback device.
-This is used to send requests for adjusting the capture speed to the supoervisor thread, on a separate message channel.
+This is used to send requests for adjusting the capture speed to the supervisor thread, on a separate message channel.

 ### Supervisor
 The supervisor monitors all threads by listening to their status messages.
 The requests for capture rate adjust are passed on to the capture thread.
 It's also responsible for updating the configuration when requested to do so via the websocket server or a SIGHUP signal.